solocyberengineer/MrBud-Home/TryHackMe-Write-Ups/Red/README.md

 Step 2:
 ###### Put the targets-ip in your browser
 ![image](https://github.com/solocyberengineer/MrBud-Home/assets/90530825/567a2646-c5d3-405a-880d-950d6b992eff)
-###### 1. The first thing to notice is that the url has change(we were redirected)<br>2.
+###### 1. The first thing to notice is that the url has changed(we were redirected)<br>2.
 The second thing to notice is that the url has a get parameter "?page=home.html", This could be a possible vulnerability.
 ##### Lets Test for Local File Inclusion(LFI)
 ###### lets use curl on index.php file to check
 ```